 The task of preserving and strengthening the health of preschool children is the main one in the work of the kindergarten.

-Therefore, it is especially important to form an interested attitude towards their health from preschool age.
-Proceeding from this, the purpose of our activity is: the formation of a culture of a healthy lifestyle in preschool children.
-The goal is achieved by solving the following tasks:
+Therefore, it is especially important to form in them from preschool age an interested attitude towards their health.
+Based on this, the goal of our activities is to create a culture of healthy lifestyles among preschool children.
+I achieve the goal by solving the following tasks:

-the formation of vital motor skills and abilities of the child in accordance with his individual characteristics, the development of physical qualities;
+formation of vital motor skills of the child in accordance with his individual characteristics, development of physical qualities;

 ensuring physical and mental well-being;